theopengrill/opengrill/README.md

 If you intend to use this to build outdoor kitchen set then I would recommend using Medite Tricoya this has a 50 year guarantee for outdoor use.
 For hinges would recommend something like Blums BCOR https://www.blum.com/su/en/products/news-specials/hinges-with-bcor-surface-protection/overview/

+## Jigs

+The jigs located in the Jigs folder are for cutting the required holes for the dowels, cam dowels, shelf holes and the draw slide holes.